Table of Contents

 2. Higher success rate in achieving business goals

 This helps employees feel a greater sense of ownership in their work and spurs them on to do even better—which translates into a 79% success rate in meeting business goals.
+(Source: Deloitte)

 3. Better talent retention

 The solution is simple—the top talent is ready to stay with their current organization as long as the proper recognition and rewards are offered.
-Such a kind of company culture helps increase revenues by 4X.
+Moreover, such a kind of company culture helps increase revenues by 4X.

 4. More sales

 Greater employee satisfaction also translates into an improvement in your bottom line.
 An HBR study showed that having a happier sales team can boost sales by up to 37%.
-"Whether you sell goods online or own a local cupcake shop, make sure all of your departments feel appreciated and engaged in the process."
+"Whether you sell goods online or own a local cupcake shop, ensure all of your departments feel appreciated and engaged in the process."

-Types of Incentives for Employee Motivation
+Types of Employee Incentives for Motivation

 However, merely handing out salary hikes every year may not be enough.
-Employees feel more special when given gift cards to spend as they like or experiences that they can share with their loved ones.
+Employees feel more special when given gift cards to spend as they like or experiences they can share with their loved ones.